puzzle/ansible-training/content/en/docs/06/_index.en.md

 * Change the encryption of the file: encrypt it with another password provided at the command line.

 {{% alert title="Note" color="primary" %}}
- Don't do this by decrypting & reencrypting but rather by using the `rekey` option.
+ Don't do this by decrypting & re-encrypting but rather by using the `rekey` option.
  There's a trap hidden here.
 Double check if everything worked as you expected.
 {{% /alert %}}